After completing this reading, you should be able to:

 - Describe event risk and explain what may cause it in corporate bonds.

-- Define and differentiate between an issuer default rate and a dollar default rate.
+- Define recovery rate and default rate, differentiate between an issue default rate and a dollar default rate

 The bond indenture, also known as the trust deed, refers to the official document that outlines the terms of the contract, including the obligations of the issuer and the rights of bondholders.
 Being representative of a binding contract, the indenture is a well-detailed document crafted by legal experts.
 For this reason, it’s usually in the best interests of the bondholder to seek the services of a corporate trustee to interpret the language therein.